 Energy From Waste by Incineration: Why a Modern Incinerator is Not a Health Risk

-Making Energy-from-Waste by incineration should not still be accused of being a significant threat to the health of nearby residents.
-Concerns about pollution and particularly the discharge of trace amounts of dangerous substances into the area around an incinerator are unfounded wherever there are strong regulatory bodies to monitor incinerators independently.
-In truth, the WID, […]
+Making Energy from Waste by incineration should not still be accused of being a significant threat to the health of nearby residents.
+We wish to explain why a modern incinerator is not a health risk.
+Concerns about pollution and particularly the discharge of trace amounts of dangerous substances into the area around an incinerator are […]

 Recycling Facts: The BIG List!